DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 	- What's a GeoJSON file and why does it matter?
   - Find and edit GeoJSON boundary data
   - [Common CT and Hartford GeoJSON files](https://github.com/HandsOnDataViz/ct-boundaries)
-  - Download census tract data in CSV format using Social Explorer <https://socialexplorer.com> (requires Trinity network access or other license)
   - Pivot points into polygon data using spreadsheet <https://handsondataviz.org/pivot-point-to-polygon.html>
   - Join spreadsheet CSV data with polygons using Mapshaper <https://handsondataviz.org/mapshaper.html#join-spreadsheet-data-with-polygon-map>
 - Prep for Transform Your Map Data quiz, to be taken during any 2-hour period before midnight tonight on [Moodle](https://moodle.trincoll.edu)